Opening words by Sylvain Pasini (Professor at HEIG-VD), president of the Black Alps association and general chair of #BlackAlps18.

 Cloud Native platforms such as Kubernetes help developers to easily get started deploying and running their applications at scale.
 But as this access to compute starts to become ubiquitous, how you secure and maintain compliance standards in these environments becomes extremely important.
 In this talk we'll cover the basics of securing Cloud Native platforms using Kubernetes as our driving example.
 (Pod Security Policy, Network Policy, etc).
 We will also cover open source tools - such as Anchore, Falco and Sysdig Inspect - that can be used to maintain a secure computing environment.
 We will cover the entire process from image scanning, to runtime security and forensics in volatile containers.
 This is a practical tools of the trade talk: Attendees will walk away with a good understanding of the challenges of securing a Cloud Native platform and practical advice on using open source tools as part of their security strategy.

-The NATO Cooperative Cyber Defence Centre of Excellence (CCDCOE) in Estonia is organizing the largest and the most advanced live-fire cyber defence exercise in the world on a yearly basis since 2010.
-The Locked Shields exercise grows each year and in 2018 it was the largest one conducted so far with about 1000 participants and 30 different nations, with 22 defending blue teams and an attacking red team with about 70 members.
-The talk will start with a short overview of the history and founding of the CCDCOE, it's mission and activities.
-It will then continue with an overview of the exercise from a participant’s perspective, its training goals, the most interesting aspects, different teams, their roles, as well as its complexity in terms of organization and infrastructure.
-The talk will then continue with an overview of cyber defense exercises conducted within the financial sector and the different accompanying frameworks.
+The NATO Cooperative Cyber Defence Centre of Excellence (CCDCOE) in Tallinn, Estonia is organizing the largest and the most advanced live-fire cyber defence exercise in the world on a yearly basis since 2010.
+The Locked Shields exercise grows each year and in 2018 it was the largest one conducted so far with about 1000 participants and 30 different nations, involving 22 defending blue teams and an attacking red team with about 70 members.
+First, I will begin with a short introduction and history of the CCDCOE, its mission and activities.
+Next, I will continue with an overview of the exercise from a participant’s perspective, its training goals, the most interesting aspects, different teams and their roles.
+Then, I will continue with intelligence-led red team testing conducted within the financial sector and the different accompanying frameworks.
 And finally, I will conclude with a discussion about the value of such exercises when compared to traditional methods of security assessments and testing.
 The talk will be rather non-technical, aimed at security practitioners as well as decision makers, and based on publicly-available information.

 Ethereum is the reference of smart contract platform due to the possibility to create decentralized applications (Dapps) by writing smart contracts.
 The Solidity source code of those smart contracts are not always available and can contains flaws (reentrancy, integer overflow/underflow, bad randomness, backdoor, ....).
 Some smart contract handle thousand of ETH and can't be modified once pushed into the blockchain.
 More than 90% of them doesn’t provide the associated Solidity source code and that's also why be able to reverse and analyze Ethereum smart contract (only with the EVM bytecode) make even more sense.
 This workshop is intended to bring attendees the basic skills (theoretical and practical) to analyze Ethereum smart contracts.
 After the workshop, they will be able to reverse, debug and find basic vulnerabilities into real-life smart contracts without having the Solidity source code.